List of Pound Puppies characters: Humans

-The Simons – A family whose dog, Shauna, is missing during a severe snowstorm in Snowbound Pound.
+The Simons – a family whose dog, Shauna, is missing during a severe snowstorm in "Snowbound Pound".
 In a TV interview following Shauna's disappearance, they make a plea to the viewers that if Shauna is found, the Simons will reward the good Samaritan $5,000.
 Later, they are reunited with Shauna and her nine children after the storm ends and rewards Holly and the Pound Puppies $5,000.
-Note that they are not related with Dr. Simon from Season 2.
+They are not related with Dr. Simon from Season 2.
 Mr. and Mrs. Simon are voiced by Steve Bulen and B.J.
 Ward respectively.

-The Vanderfellers – A wealthy family from Hamstead whose dog, Violet, is dognapped by Flack and Tubbs as a ransom.
-Later in the movie, just as Violet is about to be reunited with her owners, Flack and Tubbs try to kidnap her again.
+The Vanderfellers – a wealthy family from Hamstead whose dog, Violet, is dognapped by Flack and Tubbs as a ransom.
+Later in the film, just as Violet is about to be reunited with her owners, Flack and Tubbs try to kidnap her again.
 This time, however, the Pound Puppies and Bigelow stop the dognappers and save Violet.
 Mr. Phil Vandefeller and Mrs. Gloria Vanderfeller have a son and a daughter named Nathan, a brown-haired boy with a green tie and his little sister, Chelsea, a blond, curly-haired girl with a pink bow.
-Nathan and Chelsea's names are never mentioned in the TV special.
-They appear in the TV special.
+Nathan and Chelsea's names are never mentioned in the TV special, but they appear in it.
 Nathan and Chelsea are voiced by Patric Zimmerman (uncredited) and Laura Duff respectively.

-Nahook – An Inuit boy who adopts Thunderhawk to enter the sled-race.
-He is jealous of his rival, Oran, who constantly makes fun of Nahook.
-However, in the end, Nahook and Oran both lose the race to Laura Swanson.
+Nahook – an Inuk boy who adopts Thunderhawk to enter the sled-race.
+He is jealous of his rival, Oran, who constantly makes fun of Nahook, but in the end, Nahook and Oran both lose the race to Laura Swanson.
 Oran and Nahook make up and Nahook still loves Thunderhawk because they know that being friends is more important than winning.
-He appears in Snow Puppies.
-Voiced by Brian Mitchell.
+He appears in "Snow Puppies", voiced by Brian Mitchell.

-Oran – Another eskimo boy who is Nahook's rival.
+Oran – another Inuk boy who is Nahook's rival.
 He usually taunts Nahook, knowing that he will win the sled race.
 In the end, both Oran and Nahook lose the race to Laura Swanson and make up.
-He appears in Snow Puppies.
-Voiced by David Mendenhall.
+He appears in "Snow Puppies", voiced by David Mendenhall.

-Davie – A blond-haired boy who is bored after the playground closes.
+Davie – a blond-haired boy who is bored after the playground closes.
 Beezer meets him and persuade to use his imagination, therefore, he will not be bored anymore.
 Afterwards, Davie adopts Beezer.
-He appears in The Wonderful World of Whopper.
-Voiced by Justin Gocke.
+He appears in "The Wonderful World of Whopper", voiced by Justin Gocke.

-Mrs. Vanderspiff – A wealthy socialite who attends Katrina Stoneheart's party in The Bright eyes Mob to see how capable Katrina is with dogs.
-Just when she is about to give Katrina $1 Million, Mrs. Vanderspiff learns that Katrina is a fraud.
+Mrs. Vanderspiff – a wealthy socialite who attends Katrina Stoneheart's party in "The Bright Eyes Mob" to see how capable Katrina is with dogs.
+Just when she is about to give Katrina $1 million, Mrs. Vanderspiff learns that Katrina is a fraud.
 Mrs. Vanderspiff instead adopts Toots and her gang.
-Voiced by Kath Soucie.
+She is voiced by Kath Soucie.

-Mrs. Gungenfeller – A famous socialite who is tricked by Katrina to be a judge for the Annual Pet Talent Show.
+Mrs. Gungenfeller – a famous socialite who is tricked by Katrina to be a judge for the Annual Pet Talent Show.
 She has a pet Pekingese of her own.
-She appears in Bright Lights, Bright Eyes.
+She appears in "Bright Lights, Bright Eyes".